draialexis/rabbit_island/README.md

 * range of possible values for maturity threshold
 * female infertility rate
 * general mortality rates depending on age
+* size of female fertility window
 * rudimentary predator role: predator to prey ratio, rate of monthly kills per predator, thresholds

 This program then estimates a mean final population count for the given duration, and uses variance and t-distribution to determine a 99% confidence interval for a _true mean_ for said final count.

+The resulting data will be found in `build/com/alexisdrai/popsim/data/` after execution

 This program uses [`MersenneTwisterFast`](https://javadoc.scijava.org/SciJava/org/scijava/util/MersenneTwisterFast.html) for pseudorandom number generation.